Constant and variable capital: Variable capital

 Constant capital contrasts with variable capital, v, the cost incurred in hiring labor power.
 Marx argues that only living labour creates new value.
 The higher value of output, compared to input costs, is (other things being equal) attributable to the exploitation of living labor-power only.
 Variable capital is "variable" because its value changes (varies) within the production process, as the worker can produce value over and above what he needs to live (the "necessary labor time"), which is paid in wages.
 As the worker produces more than he is paid in wages, he thus creates new value.
 Although most commentaries on Marx do not acknowledge this, these changes could be both positive or negative.
 A misapplication of labour, or the devaluation of types of labour activity by the market can mean the loss of part of the capital invested, or all of it.
 However, Marx does generally assume that labour will accomplish the valorisation of capital.

 An example of variable capital would be as follows: a worker is hired for $100 and uses $1000 of materials and components to create a product which is sold for $1300.
 This would be $1000 constant capital plus $100 variable capital plus $200 surplus value.
 The $200 surplus value was added solely by the activity of the worker - of the $1100 investment, only the $100 variable capital expanded.
 The $1000 constant capital was transferred from the materials and components to the product and thus produced no new value.

 Criticism

 Critics of Marxian value theory object that labor is not the only source of value-added goods.
+Some of this disagreement is purely terminological: neo-classical theorists tend to understand “value” as a transhistorical phenomenon, whereas in Marx’s sense the value form is specific to the capital relation and is not synonymous with price, cost, or utility.